Manage Shopify Listings

 Inventory and pricing changes are automatically updated on a regular basis.
 The only products that are included in the automatic feed are those with inventory and pricing values that differ from the values on their Shopify active listing.
 You can also select the needed products and update them manually.

-If the product was added directly through Shopify, ensure that Track Inventory is selected in the Inventory Policy dropdown on the product in Shopify.
-(This will be done automatically when posting the product through Sellercloud.)
+If you’ve created a product directly on Shopify and then imported it into Sellercloud, ensure that the Track Inventory option is enabled in the Inventory Policy dropdown for that product in Shopify.
+This option is enabled automatically when posting a product through Sellercloud.

 Automatically

-• Go to Settings > Companies > Manage Companies > Select a company.
+1. Go to Settings > Companies > Select a company.

 Manually